Skip to main content

 sbt

-sbt is most commonly used build tool in the Scala community and works with Metals out-of-the-box.
+sbt is the most commonly used build tool in the Scala community and works with Metals out-of-the-box.

 Automatic installation